Trauma-informed Design Credentialing Program

 Participating in the TiD Credentialing program will connect you to others doing this work.

 The practice of TiD is hard.
 Practitioners enter this line of work because they want to make a positive difference in the lives of others.
-The work can be very rewarding, but it opens practitioners up to the stories of people who have experienced all sorts of hurt, violence, and harm.
-Over time, it can take a toll.
+While the work can be very rewarding, TiD practitioners open themselves up to the stories of people who have experienced all sorts of hurt, violence, and harm.
+It is necessary to do this work well--but it also takes a toll and can lead to the effects of vicarious, or secondary trauma.

 How does the program work?